osism/release/notes/3.0.0/NOTES.md

 * Tailscale (https://tailscale.com) is available as an alternative for Wireguard on the testbed
 * For Nova, SPICE is now supported as a console in addition to NoVNC
 * A prepared machine image for the installation of the manager node is available
+* Workers were switched to Celery with Redis as broker and backend
+* Use of own NetBox image with pre-installed plugins

 ## Removals